spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

 well.
 Luckily, Spinnaker makes handling these updates easy, as explained [below](#binding-artifacts-in-manifests).

-# Binding Artifacts in Manifests
+# Binding artifacts in manifests

 Generally, artifacts represent resources that you update as a part of your deployment/delivery pipelines.
 Given that Docker images and ConfigMaps are what